Magento 1 vs Magento 2: Is the Upgrade Worth the Effort to Replatform?

 Magento 2 Enterprise Cloud Edition (ECE): Similar to EE, but pricing includes cloud hosting through Amazon Web Services.
 This is also sometimes known as Magento Commerce.

 On April 27, 2017, Magento announced during Meet Magento Prague that support for Magento 1 would end on November 1, 2018.
 The original announcement was so poorly received by the Magento Community that the final End of Life date was later changed to June 30, 2020.
-This means that after this date, Magento will no longer be supporting this product with updates.
+After this date, Magento stopped supporting this product with updates.

 It’s 2020, and you’re reading about the difference between Magento 1 and Magento 2.
 Likely this means one of two things:

-- You’re on Magento 1; you know you need to move, and you’re trying to decide if Magento 2 makes enough improvement on Magento 1 to be worth the replatform.
+- You’re on the now sunsetted Magento 1; you know you need to move, and you’re trying to decide if Magento 2 makes enough improvement on Magento 1 to be worth the replatform.